poseidon/matchbox/Documentation/deployment.md

 $ sudo systemctl daemon-reload
 ```

-The example systemd unit exposes the `bootcfg` HTTP machine endpoints on port 8080 and the (optional) gRPC API on port 8081 (remove the `-rpc-address` flag if you don't need the gRPC API).
+The example unit exposes the `bootcfg` HTTP machine endpoints on port 8080 and the (optional) gRPC API on port 8081 (remove the `-rpc-address` flag if you don't need the gRPC API).
 Customize the port settings to suit your preferences and be sure to allow your choices within the host's firewall so clients can access the services.

 #### Start bootcfg